MatthewEppelsheimer/wp-People-plugin/readme.txt

 == Description ==

+People lets you manage and display individuals and lists of people on your site.
+It is intended for displaying bio pages for staff members on a company or organization's website.
+It is built with flexibility in mind.
+It is easy for web developers to add more fields (e.g. adding a link to a social network profile) and to use as the foundation for a custom Customer Relationship Management (CRM) or contacts database.

-People creates a post type that is designed to have the standard fields useful for most users, but also allows advanced users to easily adapt the plugin to suite their needs.
+The plugin adds a 'people' post type with standard fields (email, phone, etc.) for a basic staff bio page, and also allows advanced users to easily adapt the plugin to suite their needs.

 By default this plugin supports these fields for a Person: